Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ### Environment and Variables in Postman

 An environment in Postman is a set of key-value pair variables called 'Environment Variables' that you can reference and use in your requests.
-When you create an environment inside Postman, any chan**ge to value of the key-value pairs will reflect in the requests so that we do not need to update the requests.
+When you create an environment inside Postman, any change to value of the key-value pairs will reflect in the requests so that we do not need to update the requests.
 Multiple environments can be created in Postman and each environment can have their own set of variables created.
 Variables created inside of an environment are 'Local Scope Variables' and they will only work inside the environment they were created in.
 However Global variables can be created in Postman as well and they do not belong to any specific environment.

 ### Workspaces

 Postman Workspaces help you organize your API work and share with others.
 You will need to create a Postman Account to be able to use workspaces.
-In this lab we will be using Personal Workspace and they are degisned for individual work.
+In this lab we will be using Personal Workspace and they are designed for individual work.
 They contain all the tools required to work with APIs and you can access them between different Postman instances.

 ### Postman Navigation